System Design Space

 StageMandatory controlsAction on failure

-IssuanceAutomated certificate issuance, domain ownership checks, and minimal TTL defaults.Block certificate issuance and open a security ticket for the service owner.
+IssuanceAutomated certificate issuance, domain-control validation, and short default certificate lifetimes.Block certificate issuance and open a security task for the service owner.

-StoragePrivate keys only in KMS/HSM, strict IAM boundaries, no key export by default.Reject deployment and switch service to no-new-session mode.
+StoragePrivate keys are stored only in KMS/HSM, with least-privilege access and no export by default.Reject deployment and switch the service into a mode where new sessions are not issued.

-RotationPlanned cert/key rotation, overlap window for old/new certs, and health checks.Stop rollout and auto-rollback to last known-good certificate version.
+RotationPlanned certificate and key rotation, an overlap window for old and new certificates, and health checks.Stop the rollout and automatically roll back to the previous valid version.

-RevocationCRL/OCSP, fast emergency revoke, short-lived certificates to limit blast radius.Isolate trust zone, deny compromised identities, trigger incident playbook.
+RevocationCRL/OCSP, fast certificate revocation, and short-lived certificates to reduce blast radius.Isolate the trust zone, deny compromised credentials, and trigger the incident-response playbook.

 Steps not started